pmvera/SpeechAndText/README.md

 # SpeechToText

-Algorithm to convert microphone speech in text using python and speech recognition
+Python algorithms to convert audio&speech in text and viceversa.